2dtkingslayer/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/tasks/task_goal_tracking.md

 -   The project charter will be used to guide decision-making throughout the project and to ensure that the project stays aligned with its goals.

-**Effort Estimate:** [Provide an estimate of the time required to complete the task, usually in hours or points]
+**Effort Estimate:** The project manager has to complete this task daily or weekly.

 **Assigned To:** An Tran (project manager)